 This might interest you: How To Sell Landscape Paintings

-I routinely added green to shadows on my portraits for instance and I never had a negative reaction.
-Quite the reverse, I was complimented for having an eye for color.
+I routinely added green to shadows on my portraits for instance and I never had a negative comment.
+Quite the reverse, I was complimented for having a keen eye for color.
 How ironic is that?

 4. Create The Illusion of Depth Using Blur (Depth of Field)